RoadrunnerWMC/NSMBW-Practice-Mode/README.md

 - In-game timer with two decimal places ([see note](#note-regarding-the-timer))
 - Save / reload state *(EARLY IN DEVELOPMENT: currently only works within the same room, and only a few things are saved/restored)*
-- Reload the current room
+- Reload the current stage or room
 - Switch to any powerup

 ## Controls